lepidus/deiaSurvey/README.md

 Using PHP 8.1 or later.

+For other versions of PKP applications, check the releases available at the [Releases page](https://github.com/lepidus/demographicData/releases).

 ## Plugin Download

 To download the plugin, go to the [Releases page](https://github.com/lepidus/demographicData/releases) and download the tar.gz package of the latest release compatible with your OJS.